Sanya-Bahl/Cookit/README.md

 # Cookit
 ***
-Cookit is a food recipe website that uses an API to fetch the recipe of a dish of a particular cuisine and a dish type.
-This website is built using ejs template engine.
-It also has a login/register system to authenticate its users.
+Cookit is a food recipe blog which provides the user with the recipe of a dish of a specific cuisine and a dish type (eg - drinks, main course, etc.).
+It is built using ejs template engine.
+This site also has a login/register system which authenticates its users.

 ### Front-end
 - Bootstrap